weiHelloWorld/weiHelloWorld.github.io/about.md

 - Applied autoencoders with data augmentation to discover important collective variables for molecular systems

-- Developed an enhanced sampling framework for molecular simulations  ([GitHub](https://github.com/weiHelloWorld/accelerated_sampling_with_autoencoder)), which enables orders of magnitude faster sampling than conventional techniques
+- Developed an enhanced sampling framework for molecular simulations ([GitHub](https://github.com/weiHelloWorld/accelerated_sampling_with_autoencoder)), which enabled orders of magnitude faster sampling than conventional techniques

 - Wrote a neural network based force plugin for a simulation package with native CUDA support ([GitHub](https://github.com/weiHelloWorld/ANN_Force))